Fatimahnoman/Birthday/README.md

    - Click "New Project"
    - Import your GitHub repository
    - Click "Deploy"
-   - Share the link with Hanzala! 💕

 ## 💝 Made With Love

-This website was created with lots of love and care to make Hanzala's birthday extra special.
+This website was created with lots of love and care to make Someone's birthday extra special.

-**Happy Birthday Miyan jee! 🎂💕**
+**Happy Birthday! 🎂💕**